Hispanic Television Summit: 2009

-Don Francisco, the longtime host of Sábado Gigante, and first ever award recipient at the Hispanic TV Summit, opened the Summit with an overview of the growth of Hispanic advertising.
+Don Francisco, the longtime host of Sábado Gigante, and first award recipient at the Hispanic TV Summit, opened the Summit with an overview of the growth of Hispanic advertising.
 Among the keynote presenters was then CEO of Telemundo, Don Browne.

 The Award for a Lifetime of Achievement in Hispanic TV was presented to Edgar Sandoval, then general manager of North America for Procter & Gamble.

 2008

 On October 22–23, the sixth annual Summit was held at the New York Hilton Midtown.

 At the awards luncheon, then CEO of Univision Communications Joe Uva provided opening remarks.
-The Lifetime Achievement award was presented to Jorge Ramos, high profile Univision reporter and anchor of Noticiero Univision.
+The Lifetime Achievement award was presented to Jorge Ramos, Univision reporter and anchor of Noticiero Univision.

 2007

 The fifth annual Summit was held October 3–4 at the New York Marriott Marquis.

-Among the featured keynotes was Isaac Mizrahi, then director of multicultural marketing for Sprint-Nextel, who presented data to show that Hispanics were over-indexing “not only in cell phone usage, but in the use of mobile data services”.
+Among the featured keynotes was Isaac Mizrahi, then director of multicultural marketing for Sprint-Nextel, who presented data to show that Hispanics were over-indexing "not only in cell phone usage, but in the use of mobile data services".

 At the awards luncheon, the Lifetime Achievement in Hispanic Television Award was presented to Cristina Saralegui, longtime Univision anchor and creator of El Show de Cristina.